 Sure, it is a little more difficult because it takes around 900 hours, but the alphabet is Latin script, meaning it is something you will be used to, and the words are phonetic meaning they are said how they are spelled.

 As if that wasn’t enough, there are also no tones used in the Indonesian language, so you will not have a difficult extra element to learn.

-Welsh, the language of Wales (England’s neighbor) is a beautiful ancient language spoken by around 29% of the population in Wales.
-However, whilst it is very close to England, that does not mean the languages are similar.
+Welsh, the official language of Wales, is a beautiful ancient language spoken by around 29% of the population of Wales.
+Welsh is a Celtic language and does not bear a relation to English, despite the proximity of Wales to England.

-Welsh is a reasonably difficult language to get to grips with for native English speakers, even those English speakers who have lived in Wales for their whole life!
+Welsh is a reasonably difficult language to get to grips with for native English speakers, even those English speakers who have lived in Wales their entire lives!

-That being said, it is more than doable and there are a wealth of resources out there if you choose to learn this beautiful, song-like language.
+That being said, it is doable and there are a wealth of resources out there if you choose to learn this beautiful, song-like language.

 Iceland is known to have some pretty difficult words to pronounce, from place names to everyday words.
 Many of their words are very long with unfamiliar letters and letter sounds such as Þ and Ð.